10darts/documentation/faq/deep_linking.rst

 Deep Linking
 ============

-By default when the user clicks on a notification, the deep link provided if any is launched.
+When a users clicks on the notification he launches the deep link.

 Make sure your application reacts to deep links `See Android deep link documentation <https://developer.android.com/training/app-indexing/deep-linking.html>`_